tiaanv/SBKA/README.md

   * You can select to bypass the sound detection detection, and just play the sound irrespectively at the set interval
   * You can choose to disable sound if your monitors are off (sleep)
   * You can choose to disable sound if your computer/station is locked
+  * You can set output volume boost from 1 to 4.
+This is experimental, to assist some speakers not responding.
   * You can set the interval (in seconds) at which sound is played.*

 ### Installation